Trees & Shrubs:

 Vegetables

-Broccoli, Cauliflower, Brussels Sprouts, Cabbage, and Lettuce
+Broccoli, Cauliflower, Brussels Sprouts, Cabbage

 Attract Pollinators